gengjiawen/ts-scaffold/README.md

-A simple CLI for scaffolding typescript projects.
+A simple tool for scaffolding typescript projects.

 ### Prerequisite